dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 Get tracked entities and enrollments using given `orgUnitMode` and `program` parameters.
 If a `program` is provided, the ownership is determied with this program.
-When no program is provided, the registration org unit for the tracked entity would be used to determine ownership.
+When no program is provided, the registration organisation unit for the tracked entity would be used to determine ownership.

 - When `orgUnitMode=SELECTED`, `orgUnitMode=CHILDREN` or `orgUnitMode=DESCENDANTS`, the `orgUnit`
   parameter is required to specify which tracked entity or enrollments to return.
 - When `orgUnitMode=ALL` tracked entity or enrollments will be downloaded irrespective of the organization unit they are owned by.
 To use this parameter, the user needs the `Search Tracked entity in all org units` authority.
-- When `orgUnitMode=ACCESSIBLE` tracked entity or enrollments owned by any org unit in the users capture scope will be returned.
+- When `orgUnitMode=ACCESSIBLE` tracked entity or enrollments owned by any organisation unit in the users capture scope will be returned.
-- When `orgUnitMode=CAPTURE` tracked entity or enrollments that has an enrollment org unit in the users capture scope will be returned.
+- When `orgUnitMode=CAPTURE` tracked entity or enrollments that has an enrollment organisation unit in the users capture scope will be returned.

 ### `*.parameter.TrackedEntityRequestParams.ouMode`